 Called as a library from programs written in FORTRAN or C, FMS provides a back door to the chip and operating system technology not normally available in programming languages.

-While the internals of FMS and it's interface to the machine are constantly changing to take advantage of new technology, the application program interface has remained constant.
+While the internals of FMS and its interface to the machine are constantly changing to take advantage of new technology, the application program interface has remained constant.
 This allows your applications to take advantage of new hardware technology with no development effort.

 With today's world economy, maintaining a competitive advantage is critical.
 Products must continuously be refined to take advantage of new materials, manufacturing techniques and changing customer requirements.
 Computer simulations are well recognized as a vital ingredient in meeting these demands.
 By pushing the envelope of computer performance, FMS provides a technical advantage that helps you meet your goals.